“Thank you for coming,” Thomas told the well-dressed audience.

 He gave her a beneficent smile.

-“Yeah, sure.”
+“Sure.”
 Vy strapped his wheelchair into its usual place, so it wouldn’t roll if the van hit a pothole.
 “That’s a nice thought.”

 She secured Thomas into place with more straps.
 Sitting upright was hard work for his atrophied muscles, so he needed the support.